linode/linode-api-docs/README.md

 </h1>

 This is the new Linode developers site.
 It provides documentation to complement the APIv4.
-Currently this software is *early-access* and is available at [developers.linode.com](https://developers.linode.com).
+This documentation can be viewed at [developers.linode.com](https://developers.linode.com).

 ## Setup